ngrx/platform/docs/store/downgrade.md

 # Using ngrx/store in AngularJS

-The _ngrx team_ has put efforts to made it possible, you can start using the
-@ngrx/store during your AngularJS to Angular conversion.
+If you are working on an AngularJS to Angular conversion, you can use `@ngrx/store` to provide global state to your hybrid application.

 ## Downgrading Store service